netcell/nine-patch-phaser-plugin/README.md

 Feel free to follow me on twitter [@netcell](https://twitter.com/netcell) and check out [my blog](http://anhnt.ninja)!

+## Demo

+Check the `example` folder or try that example rightaway on [this codepen](http://codepen.io/netcell/full/XmrWod/).
+The example includes a [dat.gui](https://github.com/dataarts/dat.gui) control panel that you can play with.

 ## Download

 The source is available for download from [latest release](https://github.com/netcell/nine-patch-phaser-plugin/releases) or by cloning the repository or download the files in `build` folder.
 Alternatively, you can install via: